Dec31,2010

 It ain't Christmas until......

+The soft glow of electric sex appears in your window.
 Oh, look at that!
 Will you look at that?
 Isn't that glorious?
 It's... it's... it's indescribably beautiful!
-It reminds me of the Fourth of July!
+It reminds me of the Fourth of Ju...

 Read more...